 - Lift the suspension on the early farm retirement scheme to make farming an option for younger people.
 Cost: no more than €10 million. - Make it easier for those from a non-farming background to become involved in the sector.
 To do this, the state needs to take a role in land management and use.
 A land commission should be re-established.
-Within its remit would be ensuring that use is made of vacant land and that those wishing to get into food production and organics are facilitated in doing so. - Fund and support central production hubs for SMEs involved in the agri-food sector, so that they have access to advice, support and most importantly infrastructure and equipment perhaps not available to early stage start-ups. - In order to ensure that more people purchase more products of genuine Irish origin, address the issue of food labelling as set out in the Oireachtas report on Creating Jobs in the Agri-Food sector to make it easy for consumers to support Irish producers and to buy Irish. - The development of a new generation of co-operatives (as outlined in the earlier section), particularly for organic foodstuffs, must play a role in creating new jobs in the agri-food sector.
+Within its remit would be ensuring that use is made of vacant land and that those wishing to get into food production and organics are facilitated in doing so. - Deploy funding of €500 million to set up and support central production hubs for SMEs involved in the agri-food sector, so that they have access to advice, support and most importantly infrastructure and equipment perhaps not available to early stage start-ups.
+This would create 5,000 direct jobs and 2,000 indirect jobs.
+Coupled with regional networking, partnerships and branding across the whole country, this measure alone has even greater potential for job creation.
+Investment in Agriculture and the Agri-Food sector provides high returns for the Irish Economy.
+The multiplier for Agriculture on GDP is 1.73 and 1.76 for the Food & Drink Manufacturing industry (if you invest €1 million in these sectors, the wider economy sees a return of €1.73 million etc). - In order to ensure that more people purchase more products of genuine Irish origin, address the issue of food labelling as set out in the Oireachtas report on Creating Jobs in the Agri-Food sector to make it easy for consumers to support Irish producers and to buy Irish. - The development of a new generation of co-operatives (as outlined in the earlier section), particularly for organic foodstuffs, must play a role in creating new jobs in the agri-food sector.